signupsoftware/TEMP-Docs-BC/docs/user-manual/11-technical/2-exflow-web.md

 If a column needs to be added for the web approvers, then simply stand on the selected web column code and then click on ''Add Column''.

 It’s possible to hide an existing web column on ExFlow Web by choosing ‘’Hidden’’ and then click on ‘’Modify Column’’.
-In this example, the ‘’Current Visibility’’ -box for the ‘’Job Task’’- column will then be unticked.
+In this example, the ‘’Current Visibility’’ -box for the ‘’Project Task’’- column will then be unticked.

 ![ExFlow Setup](@site/static/img/media/exflow-setup-edit-web-columns-002.png)